Soba_Banner.jpg

 Learn more about the importance of amino acids

-Living outside of Japan, you may have to visit a specialty restaurant to find fresh, hand-cut soba noodles.
+Living outside of Japan, you may have to visit a speciality restaurant to find fresh, hand-cut soba noodles.
 Luckily, packaged dried soba noodles are more easily available and super simple to cook.
 If you have the time and patience though, there are plenty of recipes online for making your own buckwheat noodles at home—you probably won’t end up a soba master that way, but you should still end up with a delicious bowl of noodles for your efforts.

 Fun fact: A famous style of soba noodles is ni-hachi soba; ni meaning two and hachi meaning eight, referring to a dough with 2 parts wheat to 8 parts buckwheat.
 A dough like this is more forgiving if you’re trying to make this at home.6